Syrian Civil War Fast Facts

 The ongoing violence against civilians has been condemned by the Arab League, the European Union, the United States and other countries.

-As of February 2018, more than 5.5 million Syrians have fled the country and 6.1 million people are displaced internally.
+As of November 2018, more than 5.6 million Syrians have fled the country, according to the UN HIgh Commissioner for Refugees, and more than 6 million people are displaced internally.

 When the civil war began in 2011, there were four main factions of fighting groups throughout the country: Kurdish forces, ISIS, other opposition (such as Jaish al Fateh, an alliance between the Nusra Front and Ahrar-al-Sham) and the Assad regime.
 But as ISIS loses control of most of its territory, combatants are now freer to attack each other.

-Timeline: March 2011 - Violence flares in Daraa after a group of teens and children are arrested for writing political graffiti.
+March 2011 - Violence flares in Daraa after a group of teens and children are arrested for writing political graffiti.
 Dozens of people are killed when security forces crack down on demonstrations.

 March 24, 2011 - In response to continuing protests, the Syrian government announces several plans to appease citizens.
 State employees will receive an immediate salary increase.
 The government also plans to study lifting Syria's long standing emergency law and the licensing of new political parties.